 Information for Staff Submitting Tuition and Fee Remissions

-All GAs must receive both a tuition and a fee remission; this is a change from past practice.
+All GAs must receive both a tuition and a fee remission.
 Please see the instructions below for information about how to submit these through the student remission database.